 Canadian Immigration Minister, Marc Miller, said in a CTV interview Sunday that the federal government is considering a limit on the number of study permits it issues, citing a high volume that “has gotten out of control.”
 It’s the second time since August that he has suggested such a move is in the works, though Ottawa has yet to produce details.

-There were more than 800,000 international students in Canada in 2022, and the government has said previously it expected more than 900,000 in 2023.
+There were more than 800,000 international students in Canada in 2022, and the government has said it expected more than 900,000 in 2023.
 The study-permit program has come under scrutiny because the addition of international students has contributed to a housing crisis in some parts of the country, such as the Greater Toronto Area.
-Mr. Miller has also compared some institutions to “puppy mills” that are providing a subpar educational experience.
+Mr. Miller has also compared some institutions to “puppy mills” providing a subpar educational experience.

 “Canada needs to continue to attract talent from around the world.
 It’s really important that there’s responsible growth and that we don’t put a chill on international students coming,” Mr Landon said.